-- Demonstrate adequate resources for acquiring up-to-date information on travel recommendations, restrictions, and requirements, e.g., CDC’s “Yellow Book” and travel website; travel warnings of the U.S. State Department; the World Health Organization’s International Travel and Health Vaccinations Requirements and Health Advice; and TRAVAX.
-Attention:
+- Demonstrate adequate resources for acquiring up-to-date information on travel recommendations, restrictions, and requirements, e.g., CDC’s “Yellow Book” and Travel Health website; travel warnings of the U.S. State Department; the World Health Organization’s International Travel and Health Vaccinations Requirements and Health Advice; and TRAVAX.

 - Participate in periodic workshops and conferences directly related to travel medicine.

 - Complete the Yellow Fever Reauthorization Form for the clinic every other year to continue to be a Minnesota Authorized Yellow Fever Clinic.

 If interested in becoming a Minnesota Authorized Yellow Fever Clinic, call 651-201-5522.